demibit/stable-toolkit/README.md

   - [x] Fixed a bug where some of the newly generated images don't show up because they're outside of filter ranges.
     - Filters with numbers now default to 0, but function the same way
   - [ ] Allow users to find the location of any image easily
-  - [ ] Indexing is done via *Java Stream*s currently.
-Ideally this should be done through db queries to make things faster
   - [ ] Switch between images using arrows (and arrow keys)
   - [ ] Dropdowns for drawer sections (easier navigation of filters)
-  - [ ] Mass moving (currently, only in-view images get moved when selecting all and moving)
 - 2.0.3
   - Better png image chunk parsing (previously failed at some null values)
 - 2.0.2